XpiritBV/BuildingModernWebApplicationsWorkshop/docs-netcore/Lab1-CreatingWebAPI.md

 ```cmd
 C:\Sources\Workshop> dotnet run
 ```
-In Visual Studio Code you will also press F5 and configure the .
+In Visual Studio Code you will also press F5 and configure the launch setting to select the .NET Core debug environment.

 Navigate to https://localhost:5001/api/leaderboard using a browser.
 When hosting in Visual Studio 2019 using IIS Express, the port number will most likely be in the 44000+ range.
 You should see a JSON array of the hard-coded values displayed in the browser.